 The national, international and EU approaches to integrate Climate Change into FHM will be evaluated.
-Climate Change Scenarios and the existing estimates of Climate Change impacts and also uncertainties of various hydrological models results and regional distribution of resulted impacts will be assessed (11 RBAs and the Danube).
+Climate Change Scenarios and the existing estimates of Climate Change impacts and also uncertainties of results of various hydrological models and regional distribution of resulted impacts will be assessed (11 river basin areas and the Danube).